Mindful Leadership - How mindful leadership succeeds

 Energy follows attention.
 Mindful leadership also means consciously directing our attention to where we want it to be.

-Prioritise the right thoughts
+Prioritize the right thoughts

 For example, if our thoughts are very much in the past, we put our energy exactly there and we have less energy available in the here and now.
 Rather, we have the feeling that it costs us a lot of energy and effort.
-Therefore, it is extremely valuable to think carefully about what kind of thoughts you want to prioritise.
+Therefore, it is extremely valuable to think carefully about what kind of thoughts you want to prioritize.

 Think about which thoughts you consciously want more of: perhaps more positive thoughts, more thoughts that are sorted by the present?